kelloggrk/Public_OutputBasedRegs/README.md

 ### LaTex
 - A full LaTex build is required to compile the paper.
+The compiled paper will be located in the repo as `/paper/OutputBasedStandards.pdf`.

 ### Batch script
 - The file `makepaper.sh` will run all Stata, Matlab, and LaTex code in order, resulting in the final compiled paper.
 It must be called from a bash shell.